Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

-# A Full guide to Delta Parallel Robot Trajectory Planning
+# Delta Parallel Robot - Trajectory Planning
 ------
 <ins>**A word from me:**</ins> This repository is dedicated to studying the different trajectory planning methods (theory + practical).
 If you need to ask any questions you can reach me via email, linked-in, and etc. (all the information are in my github home page).